dylanesque/Cheatsheets/react.md

 ## Other Patterns covered in this chapter

--The below function takes reusability and extensibility to the next level with several techniques:
+- The below function takes reusability and extensibility to the next level with several techniques:

 1) The key argument is a generic name for several possible arguments that could be passed in
 2) There are default values for serialize and deserialize, which will work for most things we pass into or retrieve from localStorage,